TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 If the standard install doesn't work, then there are a couple of possible reasons:

-   a) Java (6 or higher) not installed -> (for Windows) run the 'Ninite JDK Installer'.
+   a) **Java (6 or higher) not installed** -> (for Windows) run the 'Ninite JDK Installer'.
 After the installer finishes, then double-click on the 'TKP_Launcher.jar' file to re-run it. (for Mac) download the JDK and install it.

-   b1) Eclipse Luna not installed -> (for Windows) run the 'Ninite Eclipse Installer'.
+   b1) **Eclipse Luna not installed** -> (for Windows) run the 'Ninite Eclipse Installer'.
 After the installer finishes, then double-click on the 'TKP_Launcher.jar' file to re-run it.

-   b2) Eclipse Luna not installed -> (Mac) install Eclipse manually.
+   b2) **Eclipse Luna not installed** -> (for Mac) install Eclipse manually.
 Be sure to unzip Eclipse into your applications folder.
 After you are done installing Eclipse, then double-click on the 'TKP_Launcher.jar' file to re-run it.
 You may need to 'point to' the TKP workspace manually, see instruction c1b) (below)

-   c1a) Some old version of Eclipse installed -> (Win/Mac) Delete the version of Eclipse you have on your system by finding the folder named Eclipse and deleting it.
+   c1a) Some **old version of Eclipse installed** -> (Win/Mac) Delete the version of Eclipse you have on your system by finding the folder named Eclipse and deleting it.
 Then install Eclipse Luna.
 You can find Eclipse Luna here

 [Eclipse Luna](https://projects.eclipse.org/releases/luna)